thomasbattram/thesis/index/thesis.utf8.md

 (Figure 3 here)

 There was little evidence of different effect estimates between ever and never smokers at individual CpG sites (Supplementary Figure 2, Z-test for difference, P>0.5).
-There was some evidence for a possible effect of methylation at cg21566642-ALPPL2 and cg23771366-PRSS23 on squamous cell lung cancer (OR=0.85 [95% confidence interval (CI)=0.75,0.97] and 0.91 [95% CI=0.84,1.00] per SD [14.4% and 5.8%] increase, respectively) as well as methylation at cg23387569-AGAP2, cg16823042-AGAP2, and cg01901332-ARRB1 on lung adenocarcinoma (OR=0.86 [95% CI=0.77,0.96], 0.84 [95% CI=0.74,0.95], and 0.89 [95% CI=0.80,1.00] per SD [9.47%, 8.35%, and 8.91%] increase, respectively).
+There was some evidence for a possible effect of methylation at cg21566642-ALPPL2 and cg23771366-PRSS23 on squamous cell lung cancer (OR=0.85 [95% confidence interval (CI)=0.75,0.97] and 0.91 [95% CI=0.84,1.00] per SD [14.4% and 5.8%] increase, respectively) as well as methylation at cg23387569-_AGAP2_, cg16823042-_AGAP2_, and cg01901332-_ARRB1_ on lung adenocarcinoma (OR=0.86 [95% CI=0.77,0.96], 0.84 [95% CI=0.74,0.95], and 0.89 [95% CI=0.80,1.00] per SD [9.47%, 8.35%, and 8.91%] increase, respectively).
 However, none of the results withstood multiple testing correction (FDR<0.05) (Supplementary Figure 3).
 For those CpGs where multiple mQTLs were used as instruments (cg05575921-_AHRR_ and cg01901332-_ARRB1_), there was limited evidence for heterogeneity in MR effect estimates (Q-test, P>0.05, Supplementary Table 6).

 Single mQTLs for cg05575921-_AHRR_, cg27241845-_ALPPL2_, and cg26963277-_KCNQ1_ showed some evidence of association with smoking cessation (former vs. current smokers), although these associations were not below the FDR<0.05 threshold (Supplementary Figure 4).

 #### Potential causal effect of _AHRR_ methylation on lung cancer risk: one sample MR
-In the CCHS, a per (average methylation-increasing) allele change in a four-mQTL allele score was associated with a 0.73% [95% CI=0.56,0.90] increase in methylation (P<1 x 10-10) and explained 0.8% of the variance in cg05575921-_AHRR_ methylation (F-statistic=74.2).
+In the CCHS, a per (average methylation-increasing) allele change in a four-mQTL allele score was associated with a 0.73% [95% CI=0.56,0.90] increase in methylation (P<1x10^-10^) and explained 0.8% of the variance in cg05575921-_AHRR_ methylation (F-statistic=74.2).
 Confounding factors were not strongly associated with the genotypes in this cohort (P>=0.11) (Supplementary Table 7).
 Results provided some evidence for an effect of cg05575921 methylation on total lung cancer risk (HR=0.30 [95% CI=0.10,1.00] per SD (9.2%) increase) (Supplementary Table 8).
 The effect estimate did not change substantively when stratified by smoking status (Supplementary Table 8).

 Given contrasting findings with the main MR analysis, where cg05575921-_AHRR_ methylation was not causally implicated in lung cancer, and the lower power in the one-sample analysis to detect an effect of equivalent size to the observational results (power = 19% at alpha = 0.05), we performed further two-sample MR based on the four mQTLs using data from both CCHS (sample one) and the TRICL-ILCCO consortium (sample two).
 Results showed no strong evidence for a causal effect of DNA methylation on total lung cancer risk (OR=1.00 [95% CI=0.83,1.10] per SD increase) (Supplementary Figure 5).
 There was also limited evidence for an effect of cg05575921-_AHRR_ methylation when stratified by cancer subtype and smoking status (Supplementary Figure 5) and no strong evidence for heterogeneity of the mQTL effects (Supplementary Table 9).
-Conclusions were consistent when MR-Egger (27) was applied (Supplementary Figure 5) and when accounting for correlation structure between the mQTLs  (Supplementary Table 9).
+Conclusions were consistent when MR-Egger (REF) was applied (Supplementary Figure 5) and when accounting for correlation structure between the mQTLs  (Supplementary Table 9).

 ### Tumour and adjacent normal lung tissue methylation patterns
 For cg05575921-_AHRR_, there was no strong evidence for differential methylation between adenocarcinoma tissue and adjacent healthy tissue (P=0.963), and weak evidence for hypermethylation in squamous cell carcinoma tissue (P=0.035) (Figure 4, Supplementary Table 10).
-For the other CpG sites there was evidence for a difference in DNA methylation between tumour and healthy adjacent tissue at several sites in both adenocarcinoma and squamous cell carcinoma, with consistent differences for CpG sites in ALPPL2 (cg2156642, cg05951221 and cg01940273), as well as cg23771366-PRSS23, cg26963277-KCNQ1, cg09935388-GFI1, cg0101332-ARRB1, cg08709672-AVPR1B and cg25305703-CASC21.
+For the other CpG sites there was evidence for a difference in DNA methylation between tumour and healthy adjacent tissue at several sites in both adenocarcinoma and squamous cell carcinoma, with consistent differences for CpG sites in ALPPL2 (cg2156642, cg05951221 and cg01940273), as well as cg23771366-_PRSS23_, cg26963277-_KCNQ1_, cg09935388-_GFI1_, cg0101332-_ARRB1_, cg08709672-_AVPR1B_ and cg25305703-_CASC21_.
 However, hypermethylation in tumour tissue was found for the majority of these sites, which is opposite to what was observed in the EWAS analysis.

 (Figure 4 here)

 ### Gene expression associated with mQTLs in blood and lung tissue
-Of the 10 genes annotated to the 14 CpG sites, eight genes were expressed sufficiently to be detected in lung (AVPR1B and CASC21 were not) and seven in blood (AVPR1B, CASC21 and ALPPL2 were not).
-Of these, gene expression of ARRB1 could not be investigated as the mQTLs in that region were not present in the GTEx data. rs3748971 and rs878481, mQTLs for cg21566642 and cg05951221 respectively, were associated with increased expression of ALPPL2 (P=0.002 and P=0.0001).
+Of the 10 genes annotated to the 14 CpG sites, eight genes were expressed sufficiently to be detected in lung (_AVPR1B_ and _CASC21_ were not) and seven in blood (_AVPR1B_, _CASC21_ and _ALPPL2_ were not).
+Of these, gene expression of ARRB1 could not be investigated as the mQTLs in that region were not present in the GTEx data. rs3748971 and rs878481, mQTLs for cg21566642 and cg05951221 respectively, were associated with increased expression of _ALPPL2_ (P=0.002 and P=0.0001).
 No other mQTLs were associated with expression of the annotated gene at a Bonferroni corrected P value threshold (P<0.05/19=0.0026) (Supplementary Table 11).

 ## Discussion {#discussion-07}
 In this study, we identified 16 CpG sites associated with lung cancer, of which 14 have been previously identified in relation to smoke exposure [@Joehanes2016] 9 and six were highlighted in a previous study as being associated with lung cancer [@Baglietto2017] 3.
 This previous study used the same data from the four cohorts investigated here, but in a discovery and replication, rather than meta-analysis framework.
 Overall, using MR we found limited evidence supporting a potential causal effect of methylation at the CpG sites identified in peripheral blood on lung cancer.
 These findings are in contrast to previous analyses suggesting that methylation at two CpG sites investigated (in _AHRR_ and _F2RL3_) mediated > 30% of the effect of smoking on lung cancer risk [@Fasanelli2015] 2.
 This previous study used methods which are sensitive to residual confounding and measurement error that may have biased results [@Richmond2016; Hemani2017] 12, 35.
 These limitations are largely overcome using MR [@Richmond2016] 12.
 While there was some evidence for an effect of methylation at some of the other CpG sites on risk of subtypes of lung cancer, these effects were not robust to multiple testing correction and were not validated in the analysis of tumour and adjacent normal lung tissue methylation nor in gene expression analysis.